1994–95 Belarusian Cup

 The 1994–95 Belarusian Cup was the fourth season of the annual Belarusian football cup competition.

+Contrary to the league season, it was conducted in a fall-spring rhythm.
 It began on 3 August 1994 with the preliminary round and ended on 28 June 1995 with the final at the Dinamo Stadium in Minsk.

-FC Dinamo Minsk were the defending champions, having defeated FC Fandok Bobruisk in the 1994 final, but were knocked out in the third round by FC Molodechno, the eventual finalists.
+FC Dinamo Minsk were the defending champions, having defeated FC Fandok Bobruisk in the 1994 final, but were knocked out in the third round by FC Molodechno.

 FC Dinamo-93 Minsk won the final against FC Torpedo Mogilev after the penalty shootout to win their first title.

 Preliminary round

 The games were played on 3 August 1994.